Book General Admission

 Pennsylvania Log Farmhouse

-New world exhibit: Map location 36
+Map location 36

-The log cabin which had given so ‘much satisfaction and contentment’ when they first settled in America had begun to seem too small and cramped so in its place they built ‘as fine a six-roomed dwelling as the best of our neighbours’.
+Thomas Mellon described his family’s early years in America as years of ‘all work and no play’, but within four years the hard work had paid off and the family had started to prosper.
+The log cabin which had given so ‘much satisfaction and contentment’ when they first settled in America had begun to seem too small and cramped, so in its place they built ‘as fine a six-roomed dwelling as the best of our neighbours’.

 The greater size and more finished appearance of the farmhouse was a sign of the increasing prosperity of the Mellons.
 More and better household furnishings replaced the crude and largely homemade furniture of the cabin.
 The presence of even a few bought clothes and shoes was sign of a more comfortable lifestyle.